abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/The mnemonic medium may push readers to read more slowly and attentively.md

 # The mnemonic medium may push readers to read more slowly and attentively

-In interviews, [Quantum Country](https://notes.andymatuschak.org/zNVVrcxnkjk7pCabiBvaic1) readers have variously told us that the embedded questions ([Mnemonic medium prompts are interleaved into the reading experience](https://notes.andymatuschak.org/zTzb8spnoqzxs3mkvPKprmn)) push them to read more carefully, or that the questions help them notice when their focus isn’t sharp.
-Leaving aside the direct effect of the prompts on memory, the [Mnemonic medium](https://notes.andymatuschak.org/zKPv6qkSErdRGqyryvgS2wS)’s questions may simply help readers slow down and pay attention when they read.
-[Understanding requires effortful engagement](Understanding%20requires%20effortful%20engagement.md), so this effect may produce deeper understanding.
+In interviews, [[Quantum Country]] readers have variously told us that the embedded questions ([[Mnemonic medium prompts are interleaved into the reading experience]]) push them to read more carefully, or that the questions help them notice when their focus isn’t sharp.
+Leaving aside the direct effect of the prompts on memory, the [[Mnemonic medium]]’s questions may simply help readers slow down and pay attention when they read. [[Understanding requires effortful engagement]], so this effect may produce deeper understanding.
 Or more simply, it may promote basic reading comprehension: [[People often struggle to remember details of prose text because they never processed them in the first place]].

-It’s not clear whether this fully explains the general finding that [Asking people questions while they read a text improves performance on untested contents](Asking%20people%20questions%20while%20they%20read%20a%20text%20improves%20performance%20on%20untested%20contents.md), or whether there’s some other mechanism in play there.
+It’s not clear whether this fully explains the general finding that [[Asking people questions while they read a text improves performance on untested contents]], or whether there’s some other mechanism in play there.

 The review areas also create natural pauses in the reading experience, somewhat similar to [Eckhart Tolle’s pause symbol](https://notes.andymatuschak.org/zGoV53S3PbYbJGjYCkNSV4Q), but perhaps not so reflective.
 Related: [Mnemonic medium review sets create natural breaks in the reading experience](https://notes.andymatuschak.org/zK3NFrSoD22JaVYdBe5CbmE)